f5devcentral/access-solutions/solution13/guide/guide.rst

 The path section displays each path and method combination along with it's associated Path ID.
 Path IDs are used in the Access Policy.

-The Servers section contains the locations that API requests can be routed to for processing.
+The Servers section contains the destinations for API routing.

 In the properties section the default server is **solution13_server1**.
-In the case of this example no endponts have an alternive server destiantion so everything will use the default server Selected.
+In the case of this example, no endponts have an alternative server destination so all endpoints will use the default server selected.
 |image002|

 Responses